cntehang/public-dev-docs/frontend/typescript-coding-standard.md

 ## 1 Introduction

+The coding guidelines are defined in the next section.
 There are two tools used in maitaining TypeScript coding standard: [TSLint](https://github.com/palantir/tslint) and [Prettier](https://prettier.io/).
 TSLint is used for code analysis and prettier is used for code format.
 Both tools should be configured and used in both IDE and the automatic build process.

+## 2 Guidelines

+### 2.1 Names

+1. Use PascalCase for type names.
+1. Do not use "I" as a prefix for interface names.
+1. Use PascalCase for enum values.
+1. Use camelCase for function names.
+1. Use camelCase for property names and local variables.
+1. Do not use `_` as a prefix for private properties.
+1. Use whole words in names when possible.

+### 2.2 Types

+1. Do not export types/functions unless you need to share it across multiple components.
+1. Do not introduce new types/values to the global namespace.
+1. Shared types should be defined in a `types.ts` file or in files in `models` directory.
+1. Within a file, type definitions should come first.

+### 2.3 Usage

+1. Use `undefined`, do't use `null`.
+1. Consider objects like Nodes, Symbols, etc. as immutable outside the component that created them.
+Do not change them.
+1. Consider arrays as immutable by default after creation.
+1. More than 2 related Boolean properties on a type should be turned into an Enum flag.
+1. Try to use `ts.forEach`, `ts.map`, and `ts.filter` instead of loops, i.e., no `for..in`, when it is not strongly inconvenient.

+### 2.4 Comments

+1. Use JSDoc style comments for functions, interfaces, enums, and classes.

+### 2.5 Diagnostic Messages

+1. All strings visible to the user need to be localized.
+1. Use a period at the end of a sentence.
+1. Use indefinite articles for indefinite entities.
+1. Definite entities should be named (this is for a variable name, type name, etc..).
+1. When stating a rule, the subject should be in the singular (e.g. "An external module cannot..." instead of "External modules cannot...").
+1. Use present tense.

-## 2 TS Compiler Options
+## 3 TS Compiler Options

 First of all, set the following compiler options in `tsconfig.json` to enforce strict type checking and error detection.